numericube/lektor-i18n-plugin/README.md

 * `i18npath` is the directory where translation files will be produced/stored (default is `i18n`).
 This directory needs to be relative to root path.
 * `translate_paragraphwise` specifies whether translation strings are created per line or per paragraph.
 The latter is helpful for documents wrapping texts at 80 character boundaries.
 It is set to `False` by default.

+#### `babel.cfg`

+If you plan to localise your templates as well, you can use `{{ _("some string") }}` in your templates.
+To make this work, pybabel should be installed (pip install pybabel; maybe pip3).
+A `babel.cfg` also has to exist in your project root with this content:

+    [jinja2: **/templates/**.html]
+    encoding = utf-8
+    extensions=jinja2.ext.autoescape,jinja2.ext.with_

 ### Translatable fields

-In order for a field to be marked a translatable, an option has to be set in the field definition.
+In order for a field to be marked as translatable, an option has to be set in the field definition.
 Both blocks and flowblocks fields are subjects to translations.

 in `flowblocks/*.ini` and/or `models/*.ini`, mark a field as translatable with :